How to make a PDF expire

 Can you make a PDF expire?

-Although you may expect most PDF security solutions to have an expiry feature, it’s not the case.
+Though you may expect most PDF security solutions to have an expiry feature, this is not the case.
 Currently, Adobe PDF offers no native way to make a PDF expire.
+You will have to turn to other, third-party methods to apply expiry controls to your PDF documents, which vary in effectiveness from excellent to completely useless.
+The first worth mentioning is JavaScript.

 PDF expiration date scripts